The History of 12 Popular Mardi Gras Traditions

 The color scheme

 Most Mardi Gras decorations are gold, yellow, and purple, but have you ever wondered why?
 Back in 1892, the theme for the Rex parade was “Symbolism of Colors,” at which point the three hues were designated as the official colors of the celebration.
 The colors were chosen because gold represents power, green represents faith, and purple represents justice.
 But why three colors instead of one or two?
 The Rex founder decided that Mardi Gras—like any other country or kingdom, including the United States, France, and the United Kingdom—needed three colors in its flag.
-Here are another 9 random things you never knew had an official color.

 Along with beads, masks are an integral part of any Mardi Gras celebration.
 Though masks have been used all over the world for centuries, this tradition started in the early days of Mardi Gras in New Orleans as a way for people to get around socioeconomic constraints and designations.
 For these few days each year, people were able to transform into other personas as they moved about the city.
 Unfortunately, this didn’t always work for women, who could have their reputations questioned if they wore masks.
 Here’s why Mardi Gras float riders continue to wear masks today.